Let's Go to San Francisco: Reception

 The song was a Top 10 hit single in a number of countries.
 It peaked at No. 12 in New Zealand, No. 9 in Norway, No. 8 in Ireland and No. 4 in the United Kingdom.

-Carter and Burrows were part of the First Class' single "Beach Baby," which quotes the melody of "Let's Go To San Francisco" at the end.
+Carter was joined in harmonies by Tony Burrows; both were part of The First Class' single "Beach Baby", which quotes the melody of "Let's Go To San Francisco" at the end.

 A light-hearted pastiche of the work of Brian Wilson, the song achieved a similar musical level and has remained popular.
 The song could be mistaken for a Beach Boys single.

 Compilation album usage

 The song has since appeared on many "best of the '60s" compilation albums since its release, such as the 1997 Polygram TV release The First Summer Of Love: SIXTIES.

-In 1987 Dino Music released a cover version of "Let’s Go to San Francisco" by German pop group Musicbox.

-The band produced a video clip for television release containing several original 1960s cars, typical hippie clothing, and a small airplane.

-Musicbox was successful in the German, Austrian, and Swiss markets with cover versions of so-called "one hit wonders."

 Italian covers

-There were two different versions with different texts written in Italian; the more famous was "Inno," performed by the Milanese band Dik Dik.
+There were two different versions with different texts written in Italian; the more famous was "Inno", performed by the Milanese band Dik Dik.
 There was also "Trovare un mondo" ("To find a world"), sung by a little-known artist, Mimmo Diamante, and published by ARC, a subsidiary label of RCA Italiana.